SEB-9-BH/card-game-starter-lesson/creating-the-deck/README.md

 </body>
 ```

-Now that the HTML is out of the way, let's go set up a few variables in `app.js`:
+With the HTML adjustments out of the way, let's go set up a few variables in `app.js`:

 ```javascript
 // Declare variables